d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ```

 ### Enabling access control lists
 Some Linux file systems have a standard support for ACLs via the kernel.
-With the following command we can check which file systems are enable to use ACL's on our system.
+With the following command we can check which file systems have ACL's enabled by default.
 ```bash
 student@linux-ess:~$ grep POSIX_ACL /boot/config-$(uname -r)
 CONFIG_EXT4_FS_POSIX_ACL=y